Andrea-Augello/Binary-calculator/README.md

 This section of code contains the variables used to maintain the state of the software.
 The development of this module was based on the assumption that only binary operation would be employed, introducing unary operators would require a radical change of some procedures.

 As binary operators require two operands, two variables are declared to hold them; moreover, another variable has to store the operation.
-An extra variable keeps track of the status, in a way akin to the 31st and 28th bits of the program status registers in the ARM Instruction Set[@seal2001arm][^difference_with_ARM], since this is signer arithmetics no attention is paid to the carry flag[@iandallenOverflow].
+An extra variable keeps track of the status, in a way akin to the 31st and 28th bits of the program status registers in the ARM Instruction Set[@seal2001arm][^difference_with_ARM], since this is signed arithmetics no attention is paid to the carry flag[@iandallenOverflow].

 [^difference_with_ARM]: Note: for the sake of clarity and consistency when reading results, there is a lax interpretation of overflow, and multiplications can also set the overflow bit.